Our Lady of Sorrows Basilica

 Our Lady of Sorrows Basilica is a Catholic basilica on the West Side of Chicago, Illinois, which also houses the National Shrine of Saint Peregrine.
 Located at 3121 West Jackson Boulevard, within the Archdiocese of Chicago, it is, along with St. Hyacinth and Queen of All Saints, one of only three churches in Illinois designated by the Pope with the title of basilica.

 The church is also one of few "Black basilicas" in the United States, having a significant African-American population.
 Another is the Basilica of Saint Mary of the Immaculate Conception in Norfolk, Virginia.

 History

 Founded in 1874, it has been administered by the Servite fathers for its entire history.
 Ground was broken for the current building on June 17, 1890, and the church was dedicated on January 5, 1902.

 The Parish served an Irish and Italian congregation for many years.
 The sorrowful mother novena was a major devotion at the parish during the first half of the 20th century, drawing worshippers from across the country and reaching many more listeners by radio.
 The church also houses the National Shrine of St. Peregrine, the patron of those suffering from cancer.

 In the 1960s and 1970s the parish became predominantly African-American.

 The basilica was used for a brief scene in the 1987 film The Untouchables in which Sean Connery's character explains "The Chicago Way" to Kevin Costner's character.
+The basilica also appears in the 1989 film Next of Kin in a scene with Patrick Swayze and Helen Hunt, as well as an episode in the 2022 miniseries The Marian Stained Glass Windows.